ActivitySim/activitysim/docs/howitworks.rst

      iterate_location_choice(
         model_settings,
         persons_merged, persons, households,
-        skim_dict, skim_stack,
+        network_los,
         chunk_size, trace_hh_id, locutor, trace_label

-Deep inside the method calls, the skim matrix lookups required for this model are configured.
+Deep inside the method calls, the skim matrix lookups required for this model are configured via ``network_los``.
 The following code sets the keys for looking up the skim values for this model.
 In this case there is a ``TAZ`` column in the households table that is renamed to `TAZ_chooser`` and a ``TAZ`` in the alternatives generation code.
 The skims are lazy loaded under the name "skims" and are available in the expressions using the ``@skims`` expression.

 ::

-    # create wrapper with keys for this lookup - in this case there is a TAZ in the choosers
+    # create wrapper with keys for this lookup - in this case there is a home_zone_id in the choosers
-    # and a TAZ in the alternatives which get merged during interaction
+    # and a zone_id in the alternatives which get merged during interaction
     # (logit.interaction_dataset suffixes duplicate chooser column with '_chooser')
     # the skims will be available under the name "skims" for any @ expressions
+    skim_dict = network_los.get_default_skim_dict()
-    skims = skim_dict.wrap('TAZ_chooser', 'TAZ')
+    skims = skim_dict.wrap('home_zone_id', 'zone_id')

     locals_d = {
-        'skims': skims
+        'skims': skims,
     }

 The next step is to call the :func:`activitysim.core.interaction_sample.interaction_sample` function which